 - College Librarian: J. Newman, BA, MISt

-- Director (Academic), International Programs: Bruce Russell, MEd, BA (Hons), BMus
+- Director (Academic), International Programs: B. Russell, MEd, BA (Hons), BMus

-- Director (Administration), International Programs: Hong Si, BA
+- Director (Administration), International Programs: H. Si, BA

 Arts and Science students pursue degree programs and take courses across the full range of the Faculty curriculum.
 The College takes part in their instruction through interdisciplinary programs in African Studies, Buddhism, Psychology & Mental Health, Caribbean Studies and Equity Studies.
 It also offers a foundational year program for entering students, New One: Learning without Borders.
 Courses in Community Engaged Learning provide opportunities to integrate academic and practice-based learning.
 The Human Biology Program and the Women and Gender Studies Institute are housed at New College.
 The D.G.
 Ivey Library, Writing Centre, and Mathematics and Statistics Aid Centres offer students from first to final year individualized instruction in research, writing, presentation, and quantitative reasoning skills.
 The College Registrar’s Office, the Office of Residence and Student Life, and the Alumni Office provide a range of academic support and opportunities for personal development, including academic, financial, and personal counselling, career mentorship, mental health and well-being programming and a Leadership Certificate.